 How do I apply?

-To apply, download and complete the "Setting Out Aplication" below, and submit 2 Professional References, and a portfolio of recent work.
+To apply, download and complete the "Setting Out Application" below, and submit 2 Professional References, and a portfolio of recent work.
 We will use your completed form and evidence to shortlist applicants for interview at the Goldsmiths’ Centre, so please provide as much information as possible.